wilsonmar/wilsonmar.github.io/_posts/2016-04-29-devsecops.md

 Here are the various tools and processes a fully <strong>mature secure-minded organization</strong> would adopt:

-1. The ultimate objective is for secure and efficient coding techniques to be <strong>applied when code is created</strong> rather than being "inspect into" products.
+1. The ultimate objective is for secure and efficient coding techniques to be <strong>applied while code is created</strong> rather than having security "inspected into" products.

    PROTIP: Professional-level skill cannot be obtained alone but requires mentoring and sharing of techiques from several others as part of life-long apprenticeships free of competition.

    Developers practice recognizing and <a target="_blank" href="https://github.com/teamed/quiz.git">fixing</a> <a target="_blank" href="https://wilsonmar.github.io/owasp-testing/"><strong>sample known-bad</strong> coding containing OWASP Top 10, API Top 20, etc.</a>

-   PROTIP: Zealousness at refining and adopting standards requires #blameless psychological safety.
+   PROTIP: A culture of zealousness at refining and adopting security requires #blameless psychological safety.

 2. Inclusion of security considerations <strong>within the IDE (Integrated Development Environment)</strong>, such as <a target="_blank" href="https://wilsonmar.github.io/copilots/">coding CoPilot</a> AI code generators (using GPT, etc.)